PelionIoT/ref-wem-webapp/README.md

 1. Use serveo.net to forward your dev server port onto the internet: `ssh -R 80:localhost:8000 serveo.net`.
 1. Add a superuser to Django: `./manage.py createsuperuser`.
-1. Change your site domain in the [Django admin](http://localhost:8000/admin/sites/site/1/) from `localhost:8000` to [mysubdomain].serveo.net where mysubdomain is whatever the serveo SSH command output was.
+1. Change your site domain in the [Django admin](http://localhost:8000/admin/sites/site/1/) from `localhost:8000` to mysubdomain.serveo.net where mysubdomain is whatever the serveo SSH command output was.
 Also set the scheme to HTTPS.
 1. Make sure your site is available at the serveo URL by loading it in a browser.
 1. Then add your Mbed Cloud account to the [Django admin](http://localhost:8000/admin/livedevice/mbedcloudaccount/):
-   * URL: [the default is fine].
+   * URL: the default is fine.
-   * API key: [your Mbed Cloud API key].
+   * API key: your Mbed Cloud API key.
-   * Display name: [your choice of name].
+   * Display name: your choice of name.
    * Click `Save and continue editing`.
    * Click `Set webhook callback`.
-1. `Webhook callback set` says ` {u'url': u'https://[mysubdomain].serveo.net/live-device/mbed-cloud-webhook/', u'headers': {u'Authorization': u'Bearer [mywebhookauthapikey]'}}`.
+1. `Webhook callback set` says ` {u'url': u'https://mysubdomain.serveo.net/live-device/mbed-cloud-webhook/', u'headers': {u'Authorization': u'Bearer mywebhookauthapikey'}}`.
 If you see a 400 error, make sure your mbed cloud API key is correct.
 1. Refresh the page.
-1. You can now see callbacks at https://[mysubdomain].serveo.net/live-device/mbed-cloud-webhook/.
+1. You can now see callbacks at https://mysubdomain.serveo.net/live-device/mbed-cloud-webhook/.

 ### Geolocation